Participating in elections to the European Parliament

 - be resident in Germany

-- have been permanently resident in Germany or another Member State of the EU for at least 3 months
+- have been permanently resident in Germany or another EU Member State for at least 3 months

-EU citizens from other Member States of the EU should contact their German municipality of residence to inform the authorities where they will vote in the European Parliament elections.
+EU citizens from other EU Member States should contact their German municipality of residence to inform the authorities where they will be voting in the elections to the European Parliament.

 Voting is not compulsory in Germany.

-EU citizens from other Member States of the EU standing as a candidate for elections for the European Parliament must declare that they are not standing for election in any other country and are not disqualified from standing as a candidate.
+EU citizens from other EU Member States who are standing as a candidate in the elections to the European Parliament must declare that they are not standing for election in any other Member State and are not disqualified from standing as a candidate.

 Responsible for the content